 Let’s move on to privacy concerns.

-A security researcher has discovered that unpatched DSL modems across France and Spain are running old Software is the stuff that lives inside your computer; games...
-More which allows attackers to get their WiFi is a blanket term for a series of protocols that allow ...
-More network names and passwords.
+A security researcher has discovered that unpatched DSL modems across France and Spain are running old software which allows attackers to get their WiFi network names and passwords.
 In these times of smart homes and connected alarm systems, having a vulnerable wireless network is a huge liability.
-I know most of my listeners are in the US, but I wanted to remind everyone that they should be updating the Software is the stuff that lives inside your computer; games...
-More on all their devices.
+I know most of my listeners are in the US, but I wanted to remind everyone that they should be updating the software on all their devices.

 Most of the security threats I report on are old techniques given a new, digital shine.
 But 2018 saw the rise of a whole new type of cyber security nuisance: Cryptojacking.
 It’s a pretty simple concept.
 An attacker gains access to a system not to steal information, but to steal your computer’s processing power and your electricity.